JosephSwedlund/School/README.md

  **highlightTiles(tileList)**
   - takes an array of tile names and call **hilight(tileName)** on each
+  - returns an array of the higlight objects

  **revertHighlightedTiles(tileList)**
   - takes an array of tile names and calls **revert(tileName)** on each